erdenbatuhan/Venture/README.md

-# A Vaila Ball (Computer Version)
+# Venture
-A game called A Vaila Ball.
+A game called Venture.